The Committee is comprised of three independent members of the Board.

-The Committee is comprised of three members of the Board (an independent director that will be its Chairman).
-The Chief Executive Officer, the Vice-President of Corporate and Legal Affairs and other executives may also participate therein when invited.
+The Committee is comprised of three members of the Board (an independent director that will be its Chairman), the Chief Executive Officer, the Internal Auditor, the Vice-President of Corporate and Legal Affairs and other executives may also participate therein when required.

 Monitoring that the accounting and financial reporting processes are appropriate.

-The Committee is comprised of three Board members who do not fulfil any executive position within the company, being at least one of them an independent director.
-The Committee sessions can be attended by the CEO, the Audit Manager, the External Auditors and other executives when required.
+The Committee is comprised of three Board members who do not fulfil any executive position within the company, being at least one of them an independent director, who leads the Committee and cannot lead any other Committee with Interseguro..
+The Committee sessions can be attended by the Chief Executive Officer, the Audit Manager, the External Auditors and other executives when required.

 Monitoring that the accounting and financial reporting process are appropriate.